bounce-tech/bounce-indexing/README.md

 **Response Data:**

-- `realized`: Total realized PnL across all leveraged tokens (in base asset units)
+- `totalRealized`: Total realized PnL across all leveraged tokens (in base asset units)
-- `unrealized`: Total unrealized PnL across all leveraged tokens (in base asset units)
+- `totalUnrealized`: Total unrealized PnL across all leveraged tokens (in base asset units)
-- `leveragedTokens`: Array of PnL data for each leveraged token the user has traded:
+- `leveragedTokens`: Record (object) of PnL data keyed by leveraged token address:
-  - `leveragedToken`: Address of the leveraged token
+  - Each key is a leveraged token address
+  - Each value contains:
     - `realized`: Realized PnL for this leveraged token (in base asset units)
     - `unrealized`: Unrealized PnL for this leveraged token (in base asset units)
     - `unrealizedPercent`: Unrealized PnL as a percentage (e.g., 0.15 = 15%)

 **Example Request:**